novaleafoahu/leafvillagedocs/content/docs/chapter3/_index.md

 ### In the ground

 {{% callout note %}}
 Here are the Cucumber plants growing in the garden bed.
 Once the weather starts to warm above 80 degrees, growth rate increases and they really start to take off.
-Other than watering and the weekly fertilizing, cucumbers plants are very low maintenance for the amount of veggies they produce.
+Other than watering and the weekly fertilizing, cucumbers plants are a low maintenance plant especially for the amount of veggies they produce.
 I will update the docs in the future to share with the trellising options I found worked best for my garden.

 {{< figure src="1.png" caption="cucumber plant growth at 6/17/23" numbered="true" >}}